Our people

 Jan 2015 - present

-Simon is the Program Manager and Story Hubs Project Manager at 100 Story Building.
+Simon is the Story Hubs Project Manager at 100 Story Building.
+With 10 years as 100 Story Building Program Manager, Simon is excited to lead the flagship co-design program in schools.
 With a background in theatre and visual arts, he is enthusiastic and excitable about the intersection of arts, education and social justice.
 His work focuses on developing creative and active learning experiences, supporting all to have ideas and express those ideas.

 Simon has over 20 years of experience designing and delivering arts-based programming for children, young adults and grown-ups in a variety of disciplines including story-making, performance, theatre, science, visual arts and circus, and tries to bring a little bit of everything into all he facilitates.
 More recently Simon has facilitated strategic planning sessions, community consultations, creative collaborations and co-design projects inside and outside of 100 Story Building.
 Simon also serves on the Brimbank Arts Advisory Committee as a proud Westie.